 1891: Eleanor Gaskell was absent, she would have been seventy five years old.
 Thomas and Jane Parrott still resided there with their four children and a different niece from Sutton near Macclesfield.
 And also two servants from Prestbury and Macclesfield.
 The house still has no name.

 1901: Thomas Parrott by now aged fifty four years was still listed at Beech House, it had finally been named!
 Thomas was described as `living on own means`.
 His wife Jane was forty eight years old and their four adult children were aged between twenty and twenty six years of age.
 Possibly one of those children was actually name Hetty or she may have just been a visiting relative in this photo taken in the garden of Beech House with friend Cissy Cumberbirch aged twenty one years on the right.
 Photo from John Lashford.

 1939: Peter Parrott (unfortunate name) son of Thomas and Jane Eleanor was listed as living with his sisters Helena and Emily at Beech House with a nine year old child Frederick Harris.
-Peter was a director of Evers Brewery which was at the back on the Church House Inn.
+Peter was a director of Heavers Brewery which was at the far end of Church Street.

 Bollington Civic Society have in their collection the family bible from Beech House.

 - Bollington Urban District Council minute book 1921 page 424; Cheshire County Archives, Chester